OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/_index.md

 {{< image-centered src="/images/aixlogosml.jpg" alt="OWASP AI Exchange Logo" >}}

->How to protect against AI security threats - by professionals, for professionals - providing alignment and accessible guidance.
+>Comprehensive guidance and alignment on how to protect AI against security threats - by professionals, for professionals.

 {{< spacer height="40" >}}